brickstercodes/E3.ai/README.md

 ## Note

 Make sure to keep your API keys and other sensitive information secure.
-Do not commit them to the repository.
+Generate your own.